dropwizard/dropwizard/docs/source/manual/configuration.rst

 .. code-block:: yaml

     health:
+      enabled: true
+      name: my-super-fun-app
       delayedShutdownHandlerEnabled: true
       shutdownWaitPeriod: 5s
-      healthCheckUrlPaths: ["health-check"]
+      healthCheckUrlPaths: ["/health-check"]
       healthChecks:
         - <some health check config>
         - <some other health check config>
       initialOverallState: false
-      servlet:
+      responseProvider:
+        type: detailed-json
+      responder:
-        type: default
+        type: servlet

 ============================== =======================  ====================================================================================================
 Name                           Default                  Description
 ============================== =======================  ====================================================================================================
-enabled                        true                     Flag indicating whether to enable health functionality or not. delayedShutdownHandlerEnabled  false                    Flag indicating whether to delay shutdown to allow already processing requests to complete. shutdownWaitPeriod             15 seconds               Amount of time to delay shutdown by to allow already processing requests to complete.
-Only applicable if `delayedShutdownHandlerEnabled` is true. healthCheckUrlPaths            \["/health-check"\]      URLs to expose the app's health check on. healthChecks                   []                       A list of configured health checks.
+enabled                        true                     Flag indicating whether to enable health functionality or not. name                           (none)                   An identifier used for metric names, thread names, etc. delayedShutdownHandlerEnabled  false                    Flag indicating whether to delay shutdown to allow already processing requests to complete. shutdownWaitPeriod             15 seconds               Amount of time to delay shutdown by to allow already processing requests to complete.
+Only applicable if ``delayedShutdownHandlerEnabled`` is true. healthCheckUrlPaths            \["/health-check"\]      URLs to expose the app's health check on. healthChecks                   []                       A list of configured health checks.
 See the [Health Check Configuration section](#health-check-configuration) for more details. initialOverallState            true                     Flag indicating whether the overall health state of the application should start as healthy or unhealthy.
-A value of `true` indicates an initial state of healthy while a value of `false` indicates an initial state of unhealthy. servlet                        default health servlet   The health servlet that is used to generate health check responses.
-See the [Default Health Servlet section](#default-health-servlet) for more details.
+A value of ``true`` indicates an initial state of healthy while a value of ``false`` indicates an initial state of unhealthy. responseProvider               detailed-json            The health response provider that is used to respond to generate responses to return to health check requests.
+This can be implemented using Jersey, Jetty, or other technologies if desired.
+See the :ref:`detailed JSON health response provider section <man-configuration-health-responseprovider>` for more details. responder                      servlet                  The health responder that is used to respond to health check requests.
+This can be implemented using Jersey, Jetty, or other technologies if desired.
+See the :ref:`servlet health responder section <man-configuration-health-responder>` for more details.
 ============================== =======================  ====================================================================================================